iamslash/TIL/dynamodb/README.md

 # Course Project - Part 3 - Integrate Mobile Apps with DynamoDB Backend

-Implement fron-end mobile app with ionic.
+* Implement fron-end mobile app with ionic.
+* Implement Authentication with FireBase, AWS Cognito.
+  * Register IDC Provider in AWS IAM.
+  * Register IDC Provider in AWS Cognito.
+  * Now you can authenticate with one id thanks to AWS Cognito.